kingzamzon/docs/docs/sdk/wallets/intro.md

 :::note
 PKPs are still heavily in development and things may change.
 We're grateful for [feedback](https://forms.gle/4UJNRcQspZyvsTHt8) on how to improve the docs and examples!

-Need some `testLIT` test tokens to mint a PKP on Chronicle?
+Need some `testLITPRO` test tokens to mint a PKP on Chronicle?
 Use the faucet: https://faucet.litprotocol.com/

 **PKP Developer Preview is Live!**
 Get a PKP on the [PKP Explorer](https://explorer.litprotocol.com/mint-pkp)